medic/cht-docs/content/en/apps/guides/hosting/android-app.md

 Use Fastlane to build and sign your APKs ready for publishing.
 Building can be done using CI (eg: GitHub Actions, travis ci).
 For reference, refer to [how Medic builds APKs using GitHub Actions](https://github.com/medic/medic-android/blob/master/.github/workflows/publish.yml).

 It's important to ensure you sign your APKs using the same certificate to ensure that upgrading to a new version goes smoothly.
+This certificate must be encrypted and backed up so it's not lost or exposed publically.
+For example, Medic has encrypted a certificate and stored it in the [medic-android](https://github.com/medic/medic-android/blob/master/secrets.tar.gz.enc) git repo, which is then decrypted for use during [CI build](https://github.com/medic/medic-android/blob/master/.github/workflows/publish.yml).

 ## Publishing